patloew/countries/README.md

 * Dagger 2 can be used with different Scopes

 This project can also be used as a template for new apps.
 Check out the template branch for a cleaned up version of this project.

+For the same example app (and template) written in Kotlin, you can check out the kotlin branches.

 # License